To apply to Girls on Ice click here.

 - Opportunity: this is a unique experience that is free to the girls, therefore we look for girls who stand to gain the most from this experience.
 We particularly seek girls who have not had many opportunities to truly challenge themselves, for example, if they are from a small town that does not have much available or if, due to family circumstances, they have not had the chance to participate in many activities.
 We rely heavily on teacher recommendations.

-For questions please see FAQ below or send questions to email@example.com.
+For questions please see FAQ or send questions to email@example.com.

 Note: Tuition is free.
-Girls will have to provide transportation to Seattle or Fairbanks, and minimal equipment and clothing (we will provide as much assistance as we can to ensure that every girl can go, regardless of economic situation).
+Girls will have to provide transportation to Seattle or Fairbanks and very minimal equipment and clothing.
+We will provide as much financial assistance as we can to ensure that every girl can go, regardless of economic situation, and we provide all technical equipment and clothing..

 The application process is a series of short essay questions and two teacher recommendations.